SciML/DiffEqFlux.jl/docs/src/examples/LV-Univ.md

 equation, so that the parameters and the neural network are estimated simultaneously!

-Here's an example of doing this with both reverse-mode autodifferentiation and with adjoints.
 We will assume that we know the dynamics of the second equation (linear dynamics), and our goal is to find a neural network that is dependent on the current state of the dynamical system that will control the second equation to stay close to 1.